 Curator’s statement

 Singapore is a melting pot of culture, history, cuisine, and architectural beauty.
-Its past has shaped it into an economically wealthy super nation that is just as captivating to the eyes as it is to the taste of flavors throughout the streets.
-With many distinct neighborhoods to wander through, landmarks to capture on the iPhone, and restaurants to savor a unique blend of creative dishes, there's so much to do in 48 hours.
-But trust me...the adrenaline rush will keep you in pace.
+Its turbulent past has shaped it into an economically wealthy "supernation" that is as captivating to the eyes as it is to the tongue...capturing a bucket list of flavors throughout the streets.
+With a series of distinct neighborhoods to get lost in, architectural masterpieces to capture, and hawker dishes to savor, there's so much to do in 48 hours.
+But trust me...the adrenaline rush will keep you on the move.

 The Fora Difference